Multiway empirical likelihood: Introduction

 To further motivate our modified MEL approach, we investigate higher-order properties of the modified MEL statistic in a simplified setup.
-In particular, we find that the second-order term of the asymptotic expansion for the modified MEL statistic is closer to zero than that of the Wald statistic with the Eicker-White type robust standard error, which is always negative.
-This illustrates an advantage of our modified MEL inference and also explains the oversize phenomenon of the Wald test based on Eicker-White cluster robust standard errors that has been well-documented in the literature \citep[for example]{CGM2011,thompson2011simple,mackinnon2021wild}.
-To the best of our knowledge, this is the first result on higher-order properties of the leave-out-based empirical likelihood methods, and this result endorses desirable finite sample properties of the modified MEL method, as showcased in our simulation study.
+In this analysis, we find that the second-order term of the asymptotic expansion for the modified MEL statistic is closer to zero than that of the Wald statistic with the Eicker-White type robust standard error, which is always negative.
+Although the results are derived under a restrictive setting, our higher-order analysis illustrates an advantage of our modified MEL inference and also provides some explanation on the oversize phenomenon of the Wald test based on Eicker-White cluster robust standard errors that has been well-documented in the literature \citep[for example]{CGM2011,thompson2011simple,mackinnon2021wild}.

-We illustrate wide-applicability of the modified MEL by various statistical applications, including sparse bipartite network formation models \citep{BickelChenLevina2011, Graham2020logit}, generalized estimating equations \citep{liang1986longitudinal, xie2003asymptotics, balan2005asymptotic}, and statistics under two-stage sampling \citep{bhattacharya2005asymptotic, berger2016empirical, chauvet2020inference}.
+We illustrate wide-applicability of the modified MEL method by various econometric applications, including sparse bipartite network formation models \citep{BickelChenLevina2011, Graham2020logit}, and generalized estimating equations \citep{liang1986longitudinal, xie2003asymptotics, balan2005asymptotic}.
 Throughout these different contexts, the proposed methodology can be applied without modification.
 We also generalize the modified MEL method to a three-way index setting.
 Finally, we conduct simulation studies over various settings for classical random effect models and bipartite stochastic block models.
 The results suggest that the finite sample performance of the modified MEL significantly dominates the Eicker-White multiway cluster robust standard error.
 The difference is especially profound when cluster dependence is weak or absent.
 Furthermore, in contrast to the Eicker-White procedure, the modified MEL delivers reliable coverage probabilities even when one of the index dimensions contains only a moderate number of observations.